Basic usage

 • :threads — if true, the profiling data will be presented for each thread separately.
 Note that this does not improve the resolution of the profile; it only separates the results by-thread.

 • :features — a list of additional features to enable.
+Instead of a list, you can pass a keyword :all that means enabling all features.
 Currently supported features:

 • :vtable — show targets of vtable/itable calls.
 Helps to understand which specific polymorphic dispatch is causing the slowdown.